-Christy from Thriving STEM combines play dough and natural materials for today’s edition of our ABCs and 123s series – she’s teaching counting with rocks!
+Christy from Thriving STEM combines play dough and natural materials today – she’s teaching counting with rocks!

 How to Teach Counting with Play Dough and Rocks